APPLY ONLINE BY CLICKING ON Submission Form on the left or CLICK HERE.

 • Presenters must bring any digital presentation materials on a USB flash drive and/or a CD/DVD.

 • The recommended format for presentations is Microsoft PowerPoint.
+The Ursuline Logo must be included in the PowerPoint slides.

 • Prioritize topics and allocate time accordingly.